 Gholson uses private companies for some services and partners with McLennan County for others in order to make sure city business gets done, whether the one city employee shows up for work or not.

 Bigger cities have a few more options.
-Mexia City Manager Eric Garritty says cities his size can order employees back to work or get a court order.
+Mexia City Manager Eric Garretty says cities his size can order employees back to work or get a court order.
 Texas also gives broad discretion in filling jobs on an emergency basis.

 Russell Devorsky, Executive Director of the Heart of Texas Council of Governments, said he'd advise Kempner City Council members to roll up their sleeves and get to work at city hall.